mnit-rtmc/iris/docs/ramp_meters.md

 This `r_node` must have one [green] detector, plus optional _queue_, _passage_, _bypass_ and _merge_ detectors.

+There are special rules for meters on [CD roads]:
+* The meter's `roadway` must be the main road
+* The entrance [r_node] must be on the CD road
-There is special handling for meters on [CD roads].
-The name of the CD road must be the same as the main roadway with a " CD" suffix.
-The entrance [r_node] should be on the CD road, but the meter `roadway` should be the main road (**NOT** the CD).
+* The name of the CD road must be the same as the main roadway, but with a " CD" suffix

 Advance warning beacons are flashing lights on a static sign, e.g. "PREPARE TO STOP WHEN FLASHING".
 Typically, they are hard-wired to flash when the meter